 4. You Don’t Open Up About Your Feelings

 Is it difficult or uncomfortable for you to share your feelings with others?
 If you've ever been described as standoffish, cold, or emotionally detached, this can actually be a sign that you're afraid of commitment.
-For instance, if you often hide your emotions from a partner and choose not to open up about what you're thinking or feeling, this can be a way for you to keep someone at a distance so that you don't have to feel vulnerable around him or her.
+For instance, if you often hide your emotions from a partner, this can be a way for you to keep someone at a distance so that you don't have to feel vulnerable around him or her.
 And when you don't open up to a partner or let him or her know what's really on your mind, you're avoiding having to fully commit.
 Further, in order to have a serious and long-lasting relationship, both you and your partner have to be able to open up to each other and share thoughts and feelings.
 And if you're someone who chooses to put up barriers between you and a partner and be emotionally unavailable, you're keeping yourself from ever having to commit.

 5. You Easily Find Faults in Others